Early Years Provision at Hartington C of E Primary School

 Reading: Children learn to read at very different stages.
 Some may already recognise names and some words in their environment by sight; others may recognise and say the sounds of some letters.
 Print is all around us; on labels, signs, food packets and in the media.
 Encourage your child to make connections to these, hunt for letters and say the sounds, re-read repetitive stories and rhymes to them and talk about the illustrations, events and characters they encounter.

 Reading and Book Bags: Your child will be given a reading record as well as a reading book.
 Please listen to your child read as often as possible and we will endeavor to do the same in school.
 It really does make a huge difference, not only to their reading but also to their writing and their speech and language development.
-Don’t forget to jot in the reading record when you have read with your child.
-Your child will also be sent home with some ‘phonics sound cards’ and key word cards.
-Please practice these at home with your child daily.
-These are vital to give your child the stepping stones to reading.
+Don’t forget to write in the reading record when you have read with your them.
+Your child will also be sent home with ‘phonics sound cards’ and key word cards which link directly to the current phonic phase your child is accessing .
+Please practice these at home daily, as your support will help your child make progress towards achieving the EYFS goal in reading.

 General tips for supporting your child’s reading:

-- Encourage your child to talk about the pictures;
+• Encourage your child to talk about the illustrations within the text;

-- Ask questions: Why did that happen?
-What will happen next? ;
+• Ask questions, for example: Why did that happen?
+What will happen next?
+(There are question prompts in all the reading books sent home);

-- Play with your child indoors and outdoors.
-Encourage the development of gross motor skills by supporting your child with physical play including climbing and clambering.
-This will support the development of fine motor skills;
+• Play with your child indoors and outdoors.
+Encourage the development of gross motor skills by supporting your child with physical play including such things as climbing and balancing.

-- Undertake creative and messy activities with your child such as cutting and sticking, finger painting, working with dough or clay;
+• Undertake creative and messy activities with your child such as cutting and sticking, finger painting, working with dough or clay, threading beads, building with bricks, sorting small items etc.; this will support the development of fine motor skills.

-- Encourage your child to be responsible for putting away their own things.
-They will be encouraged in school to put book bags, lunch (if necessary)/snacks and coats in their correct places from the beginning of the school year;
+• Encourage your child to be responsible for putting away their own things.
+They will be asked in school to clear away resources, to put book bags, lunch (if necessary)/snacks and coats in their correct places from the beginning of the school year;

-Here at Hartington C of E Primary School we have an ‘Open Door’ Policy between ourselves and parents and guardians.
-We welcome a constant dialogue between all partners to help ensure children feel safe, happy and want to come to school to learn.
+Here at Hartington C of E Primary School we have an ‘Open Door’ Policy between ourselves, parents and carers.
+We welcome a constant dialogue between all partners to help ensure children feel safe, happy and feel positive about coming to school to learn.
 It is important that anything that might affect your child’s well-being is identified immediately and appropriate action taken.

 If you are interested in visiting the school in person, please do not hesitate to telephone or email to make an appointment where either myself or a member of my team will show you around and answer your questions.